ericzji/f5-agility-lab-puppet/docs/class1/module3/lab1.rst

 Yes, deploy this BIG-IP system for Front End services

-*What IP address do you want to use for the Front End virtual server?*
+*What IP address do you want to use for the Front End virtual server?* (example: 1.1.1.1)

 This is the address clients use to access Lync (or a FQDN will resolve to this address).
 The BIG-IP system will create multiple virtual servers using this address on different ports for the different Front End Services.

 **Front End Server Pools**

-*Which Front End servers should be in this pool?*
+*Which Front End servers should be in this pool?* (example: 100.1.1.1)

 Type the IP address for each Lync Front End Server.
 You can optionally add a Connection Limit.
 Click Add to include additional servers.
 You must add at least one Front End Server here.